demingfactor/storytellingsa/src/cms/pages/getting-started.md

 ---
 layout: layouts/cms/page.html
-title: Getting Started
+title: Getting Started with Storytelling
-subtitle: Getting Started with Storytelling
+subtitle: ""
 date: 2023-07-09T10:47:11.330Z
 url: getting-started
 permalink: /{{url}}/index.html
 ---
 ### **What sort of stories can one tell?**

 All sorts - A to Z and more...